pymor/pymor/docs/source/tutorial_ph.md

 ### Positive-real balanced truncation (PRBT)

-Positive-real balanced truncation (PRBT) works similar to the general balanced truncation method described in {doc}`tutorial_bt`, but uses positive real controllability and observability Gramians instead.
-PRBT preserves passivity, but returns a ROM of type {{ LTIModel }}.
+Positive-real balanced truncation (PRBT) works analogously to the standard balanced truncation method described in {doc}`tutorial_bt`, but uses positive real controllability and observability Gramians instead.
+PRBT preserves passivity but returns a ROM of type {{ LTIModel }}.
 Thus, we convert the ROM into a {{ PHLTIModel }} in a post-processing step.
-PRBT can be used with any passive {{ LTIModel}} FOM.
+Note that PRBT can be used with any passive {{ LTIModel}} FOM.

 ```{code-cell}
 from pymor.reductors.bt import PRBTReductor